rauc/rauc/docs/contributing.rst

 damage your host system, we provide a QEMU-based test environment where one can safely run all checks in a virtual environment.

+Note that this does **not** run in a full VM with its own filesystem, but instead passes the host's VFS to the guest using virtfs (and adds some overlays).
+This allows seamless access to the sources and binaries built on the host.
+Accordingly, the test dependencies need to be installed on the host.

 To run the entire test suite, type::

   ./qemu-test